-- How do you prioritize and manage competing demands and timelines in your role as a product manager?
+How do you prioritize and manage competing demands and timelines in your product manager job?

 To answer these questions effectively, it's important to have specific examples and experiences to draw on.
 Practice answering these questions with a friend or mentor to help you feel more confident during the interview.

-How to Negotiate Your Compensation in a PM Role
+How to Negotiate Your Compensation in a Product Manager Job

 When negotiating your compensation, it's important to have a clear understanding of the market rate for product managers in your area and industry.
 Research salary data from websites such as Glassdoor and Payscale to get a sense of what other product managers are earning.